mankinchi/wrkr-coding-challenge/README.md

 -   no accessiblity is done to saved on time.
 Would use react-accessibility to help with that
 -   don't use star svg icon since react feather allows better control of text color
 -   ui is a guideline, I made some changes to make it smoother (in my opinion)
+-   small app so no lazy loading required

 have to skip